deasterly/ADMIN1/Lab_Guides/Module_02_Labs.md

 > ### Perform the following tasks on the **Workstation VM** as user **student**.
 > In this lab you will perform the following tasks:
-- Use the `man` and its options to search the manuals
+- Use the `man` command and its options to search the manuals
 - Use the `apropos` and `whatis` commands to search manual database
 - Use the `mandb` command to update the manual database